The United States still retains the dubious distinction of being the heaviest country in the world.

 The next highest obesity rates among youth were among the United States, some Caribbean countries, and the Middle East — with more than 20 percent of youths aged 5 to 19, obese.

-In the United States, the obesity epidemic shows no sign of slowing, reported the National Center for Health Statistics — in spite of government efforts to contain it.
+In the United States, the obesity epidemic shows no sign of slowing, reported the

 In 2016, nearly 40 percent of American adults and 19 percent of young people were obese, according to the report.

 Adult obesity in the United States has also risen 30 percent since 1999.
 Youth obesity rose 33 percent during that time.

 Complex factors behind obesity

 The simple explanation for the global rise in obesity is that people are eating more high-calorie, high-fat foods and are less physically active.